-In our latest issue (on sale now) Penny Woodward talks all things olives, including how you can grow them in your own backyard.
+In OG #115 Penny Woodward wrote about all things olives, including how you can grow them in your own backyard.
 And once grown, you will need the following recipe:

 Olives in brine